 9.1 First Round.
 All contestants entered in the competition will be presented with 100 targets.
 9.2 When all contestants have shot at 100 targets, Ties that exist in the first 20 will move to the 2nd go in the competition.
 9.3 The 2nd go of this competition will be comprised of the top 20 contestants (including ties in the 20th place).
 The second go will be a mirror of the 1st go with respect to rules and regulations.
 At the end of the 2nd go, if ties exist in the overall placings in the aggregate scores, contestants will participate in a shoot off.
-9.6 Shoot off.
-Shoot offs will be conducted for any places 1st through 20th that are tied.
+9.6 Shoot off- Shoot offs will be conducted for any places 1st through 20th that are tied.
 If there is no tie in 1st place, that shooter would be declared the winner of the event.
 If there is no tie in 2nd place, that shooter would be declared the Reserve Champion in the event and so on.
-Ties in the first 20 places will be shot off by presenting 10 targets to each contestant from the 20-yard line for the first tie-breaker.
+Ties in the first 20 places will be shot off by presenting 10 targets to each contestant from the 20-yard line for the first tiebreaker.
 If a tie still exists, shooters will shoot another 10 targets from the 23rd yard line to try to break the tie.
 If a tie still exists, shooters will shoot another 10 targets from the 27-yard line to try to break the tie.
-If a tie still exists, shooters will shoot another 10 targets from the is broken.
+If a tie still exists, shooters from the 27-yard line on post 5 until the tie is broken.
 9.7 Protests or challenges should be voiced immediately after score cards are announced and must be done by the shooter or another shooting contestant.
-Scorer will verbally call "Lost" or Dead" for each shot fired by each contestant.
+The scorer will verbally call "Lost" for each shot fired by each contestant.
 Disputes and/or protests for an individual shot must be voiced immediately.
+These points will count towards team points at National Finals Events but will not count towards All-Around.
 SECTION 10.
 DRESS CODE FOR SHOOTING SPORTS EVENTS AT NATIONAL FINALS Junior High and High School Events These requirements are for competitors.

 10.1 Shooting sports contestants are required to wear contestant/back numbers at all times.
 If they are not wearing their contestant/back number, the contestant WILL be disqualified.
 10.2 Jeans/long pants or trousers, wrist length sleeve shirts with collar and cuff are required, shirts must be tucked in.
 Shirt cuffs can be unbuttoned/ unsnapped during competition.
 Sleeves may be rolled one time to allow flexibility, no more than a 4" roll.
 All footwear must be closed toe.
 10.3 Any messages on clothing MUST be positive and cannot advertise alcohol or tobacco products.
-10.4 Western boots and cowboy hats are optional during the competition; cowboy hats can prove to be a safety issue if it is blown off during a flight.
-Spurs are HIGHLY discouraged, and contestant may be asked to remove them at any time.
+10.4 Western boots and cowboy hats are optional during the competition; cowboy hats can prove to be a safety issue if they are blown off during a flight.
+Spurs are HIGHLY discouraged, and contestants may be asked to remove them at any time.
 10.6 Baseball caps are acceptable.